MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 1. Click okay on the permissions dialog.
 The agent machine is now configured for agent to generate tokens using the certificate.

 ## Troubleshooting
 1. If a connection fails with the error '1011: The Graph connector agent is not reachable or offline.', log in to the machine where agent is installed and start the agent application if it isn't running already.
-If the connection continues to fail after this, please verify that the certificate or client secret provided to the agent during registration hasn't expired and has required permissions.
+If the connection continues to fail, verify that the certificate or client secret provided to the agent during registration hasn't expired and has required permissions.